NEXT: Multi-Grained Mixture of Experts via Text-Modulation for Multi-Modal Object Re-Identification: Methodology

-In this section, we elaborate the proposed mixture-of-experts learning framework.
-As shown in Fig.~\ref{fig:framework} our proposed Multi-Grained Mixture-of-Experts framework includes the Text-Modulated Semantic-sampling Experts (TMSE) module, Context-Shared Structure-aware Experts (CSSE) module and Multi-Modal Feature Aggregation (MMFA) module.
+In this section, we elaborate on the proposed framework, NEXT.
+As shown in Fig.~\ref{fig:framework}, we propose the Multi-Grained Mixture-of-Experts framework that includes the Text-Modulated Semantic Experts (TMSE), the Context-Shared Structure Experts (CSSE), and the Multi-Grained Features Aggregation (MGFA) module.